2021–22 NFL playoffs: AFC: Buffalo Bills 47, New England Patriots 17

 The Bills dominance continued into the second half.
 On the fourth play of the third quarter, Levi Wallace intercepted a pass from Jones, giving Buffalo a first down on their 42-yard line.
 Allen then completed five consecutive passes for 58 yards, the last a 34-yard score to Emmanuel Sanders, putting the Bills up 33–3 after the extra point was blocked by Lawrence Guy.
 New England struck back with an 11-play, 75-yard drive, featuring a 43-yard completion from Jones to Kendrick Bourne.
 Jones completed the possession with a 3-yard touchdown pass the Bourne, cutting the score to 33–10.
 But the Bills countered again with a 9-play, 77-yard drive, which included two 19 yards completions from Allen.
 The first was to Cole Beasley and the second was to Davis for a touchdown, giving the Bills a 40–10 lead two plays into the fourth quarter.

 New England had to punt on their next drive and Hyde returned it 52 yards to the Patriots' 39-yard line.
 Allen then completed a 38-yard pass to Knox before throwing a 1-yard score to offensive tackle Tommy Doyle on a tackle-eligible play, increasing the Bills lead to 47–10.
 New England responded with a 15-play, 77-yard drive to score on Jones' 4-yard touchdown pass to Bourne, but by then only 1:44 remained on the clock, which Bills backup quarterback Mitchell Trubisky kneeled out to finish the game.

 Allen completed 21 of 25 passes for 308 yards and 5 touchdowns, giving him a near-perfect passer rating of 157.6, while also rushing six times for 66 yards.
 Knox was the top receiver of the game with 5 receptions for 89 yards and two touchdowns.
 Singletary rushed for 81 yards and two touchdowns, and caught three passes for 13 yards.
 Jones finished the game 24 of 38 for 232 yards, two touchdowns and two interceptions.
 Bourne was his top target with 7 receptions for 77 yards and two scores.
+This would also turn out to be Bill Belichick's final playoff game as the Patriots' head coach.